alainwolf/roll.urown.net/desktop/yubikey/yubikey_gpg.rst

 -------------

  * Yubico installed and setup as described in :doc:`index`.
- * Disabled the GPG-Agent of Gnome Keyring Daemon.
- * GnuPG installed and configured as in :doc:`../gpg` (including GPG Agent).
+ * GnuPG installed and configured as in :doc:`../gpg`.

 Additional Software